HaveClip is a peer-to-peer clipboard synchronization tool. Ctrl+C on one computer, Ctrl+V on another.

 Clipboard is instantly synchronized across all your devices.
 It can handle all forms of text, images and even application-specific data.

 HaveClip is multiplatform.
 Copy something in one OS, paste in another.
-Supports Windows, Linux, Mac OS X and Sailfish OS.
+Supports Windows, Linux, Mac OS X, Sailfish OS and coming to Android.

 - modules core, gui and network